digipres/publications/ipres/ipres-2011/papers/re-awakening-the-philips-videopac-from-an-old-tape-to-a-vintage.md

 notes_url: null
 parent: iPRES 2011
 presentation_url: null
+publication_type: paper
 size: 1738302
 source_name: iPRES
-title: 'Re-awakening the Philips Videopac: From an old tape to a vintage feeling on a modern screen: Paper - iPRES 2011 - Singapore'
+title: 'Re-awakening the Philips Videopac: From an old tape to a vintage feeling on a modern screen'
-type: paper
 year: 2011
 ---